Delmos Jones: Early life and education

-Liberating himself from his childhood agricultural labor.
-His expenses in the South laid an important foundation for who he was to become and how he would interpret the conditions and struggles of distant peoples and cultures that he would eventually encounter.
-Jones arrived in California at the age of just fifteen.
+thereby liberating himself from his childhood agricultural labor.
+His experiences in the South laid an important foundation for whom he was to become and how he would interpret the conditions and struggles of distant peoples and cultures that he would eventually encounter.
 Oakland, a booming blue-collar town, allowed him to experience life outside of the South's strict codes of racial segregation.
-In the midst of new experiences, like sitting on the front seats of a bus, Jones encountered diverse individuals with even more diverse sets of ideas.
+In the midst of new experiences, such as sitting on the front seats of a bus, Jones encountered diverse individuals with even more diverse sets of ideas.
 His sister, a secretary for the local communist party, likely facilitated these entrées.
-This first experience of living an urban setting, surrounded by those working a mix of blue and white-collar jobs, likely impacted Jones's notion of the range of possibilities for how own life.
+This first experience of living in an urban setting, surrounded by those working a mix of blue- and white-collar jobs, likely impacted Jones's notion of the range of possibilities for his own life.

-Jones, earned his B.A. in anthropology at San Francisco State College in 1959, and M.A. degree from the University of Arizona in 1962 and PhD from Cornell University in 1967.
+Jones earned his B.A. in anthropology at San Francisco State College in 1959, M.A. degree from the University of Arizona in 1962 and PhD from Cornell University in 1967.

 Early career

 After graduating from Oakland Technical High School in 1954, the first possibility that Jones chose to pursue was college.
 He enrolled in what is now San Francisco State University, and although his initial intent was to become a writer, there his intellectual curiosities led him to the field of anthropology.
 During his time at San Francisco State, Jones was greatly influenced by the founder of the university's Anthropology Department, Adán Treganza.
 Treganza was an adventurous outdoors man who, in spite of a shoestring budget, took students into the field for archaeological training.
 Under his tutelage, Jones gained his first hands-on experiences in anthropology.
 Duly inspired, Jones earned a BA in anthropology from San Francisco State University in 1959 and went on to pursue graduate studies in the discipline.
-Becoming an Anthropologist During the time that Delmos Jones was working to become an anthropologist, the discipline, like academia and society in general, was undergoing significant changes.
+During the time that Jones was working to become an anthropologist, the discipline, like academia and society in general, was undergoing significant changes.
 Within academia, the era of McCarthyism was coming to an end, precipitating an era of antiestablishment.

 Jones left college instilled with ideas concerning social inequality and a desire to work for social justice from within the disciplinary perspective of anthropology.
-However, practical life considerations compelled him to first move in a different direction.
-When the US Army sought to draft Jones they learned of some of his earlier political activities and the military rejected him for service, designating him as a security risk.
-He had only been marginally involved in these groups, which included the Junior Youth League, the San Francisco Writers Workshop, and the Youth Recorder, and had not participated in any subversive activities.
+When the US Army sought to draft Jones, they learned of some of his earlier political activities, and the military rejected him for service, designating him a security risk.
+He had been only marginally involved in these groups, which included the Junior Youth League, the San Francisco Writers Workshop, and the Youth Recorder, and had not participated in any subversive activities.
 However, the hysteria surrounding McCarthyism meant that the armed forces would not tolerate anyone in its ranks having even the slightest connections to left-leaning ideas or individuals.